pypy/wxpython-cffi/cffi/etg.rst

 The ``pyCode_cffi`` attribute of a ClassDef can be used to specify any extra code to be added to the Python body a class.
 Note this is added to the end of the body.

+If you need to locate which ETG script provides a particular class or function, the easiest way is to grep for it in the ``sip/gen`` directory of a checkout of upstream wxPython Phoenix.
+You will of course need to have run ``./build.py etg`` in the checkout before that directory will be populated.